 For the first time in a long while, consumer price inflation is greater than asset price inflation.
 At 2.2% year-on-year, consumer price inflation has picked up considerably.
 Looking at the development of asset and consumer prices in a long-term comparison, asset prices have risen much more sharply.
 Since the last local peak in asset prices in mid-2007, asset prices have risen by 36.4%.
 During the same period, consumer prices rose by 17.3%.

-The relevant assets are selected via the study "Private Haushalte und ihre Finanzen" (PHF) of the Deutsche Bundesbank (2016).
+The relevant assets are selected via the study "Private Haushalte und ihre Finanzen" (PHF) of the Deutsche Bundesbank (2019).
 The weighting scheme of the time series is based on the survey results of the 2014 PHF study and corresponds to the share of assets in the total assets of German households.
-The composition of household assets in the population cross-section according to wealth and the age of the household members is very heterogeneous.
+The composition of household assets in the cross-section of the population across wealth and the age of the household members is very heterogeneous.
 Therefore, the FvS Wealth Price Index is additionally calculated for different quantiles of the distribution of net wealth of German households (total wealth less liabilities) and for different age groups (measured by the age of the reference person of the household).

 The assets of a household are divided into various sub-groups of real assets and financial assets.
 Real assets include real estate, business wealth (net), consumer durables, and collectors' and speculative items.
 Financial assets include savings deposits, shares, bonds and other financial assets.
 Assets in the form of funds units and credit balances under cash value insurance contracts are allocated to the aforementioned components according to their respective composition.